VBI Vaccines (NASDAQ:VBIV) Releases Earnings Results, Misses Estimates By $0.01 EPS

-VBI Vaccines (NASDAQ:VBIV – Get Rating) issued its earnings results on Monday.
-The biopharmaceutical company reported ($0.08) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.01), MarketWatch Earnings reports.
+VBI Vaccines (NASDAQ:VBIV – Get Rating) released its earnings results on Monday.
+The biopharmaceutical company reported ($0.08) EPS for the quarter, missing the consensus estimate of ($0.07) by ($0.01), MarketWatch Earnings reports.
 VBI Vaccines had a negative return on equity of 93.54% and a negative net margin of 12,752.30%.
-The firm had revenue of $0.29 million during the quarter, compared to the consensus estimate of $1.98 million.
+The firm had revenue of $0.29 million during the quarter, compared to analysts’ expectations of $1.98 million.

 VBI Vaccines Price Performance

-A number of large investors have recently modified their holdings of VBIV.
-Engineers Gate Manager LP bought a new position in shares of VBI Vaccines in the 1st quarter worth $26,000.
-Point72 Hong Kong Ltd bought a new position in VBI Vaccines during the 2nd quarter valued at $29,000.
-Voya Investment Management LLC lifted its stake in VBI Vaccines by 29.7% during the 4th quarter.
-Voya Investment Management LLC now owns 95,428 shares of the biopharmaceutical company’s stock valued at $37,000 after acquiring an additional 21,824 shares in the last quarter.
-BNP Paribas Arbitrage SA lifted its stake in VBI Vaccines by 208.7% during the 2nd quarter.
-BNP Paribas Arbitrage SA now owns 47,668 shares of the biopharmaceutical company’s stock valued at $39,000 after acquiring an additional 32,227 shares in the last quarter.
-Finally, Centiva Capital LP bought a new position in VBI Vaccines during the 2nd quarter valued at $45,000.
-38.24% of the stock is currently owned by institutional investors.
+Several hedge funds have recently modified their holdings of the stock.
+Voya Investment Management LLC boosted its position in shares of VBI Vaccines by 29.7% in the fourth quarter.
+Voya Investment Management LLC now owns 95,428 shares of the biopharmaceutical company’s stock worth $37,000 after acquiring an additional 21,824 shares during the last quarter.
+Jane Street Group LLC raised its stake in VBI Vaccines by 195.7% during the 4th quarter.
+Jane Street Group LLC now owns 267,957 shares of the biopharmaceutical company’s stock valued at $105,000 after purchasing an additional 177,354 shares during the period.
+Charles Schwab Investment Management Inc. boosted its holdings in VBI Vaccines by 2.4% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 1,463,499 shares of the biopharmaceutical company’s stock worth $572,000 after purchasing an additional 34,414 shares in the last quarter.
+Deutsche Bank AG raised its position in shares of VBI Vaccines by 32.8% during the fourth quarter.
+Deutsche Bank AG now owns 279,864 shares of the biopharmaceutical company’s stock valued at $109,000 after buying an additional 69,175 shares during the last quarter.
+Finally, JPMorgan Chase & Co. raised its position in VBI Vaccines by 125.5% in the fourth quarter.
+JPMorgan Chase & Co. now owns 242,835 shares of the biopharmaceutical company’s stock worth $95,000 after purchasing an additional 135,125 shares in the last quarter.
+38.24% of the stock is owned by institutional investors and hedge funds.

 VBI Vaccines, Inc is a biopharmaceutical company, which engages in the development of infectious disease and immuno-oncology vaccines.
 The firm focuses on the prevention and treatment of hepatitis B through its product pipeline, Sci-B-Vac and VBI-2601.
 It also develops an enveloped virus-like particle (eVLP) platform technology, which allows the development of eVLP vaccines that closely mimic the target virus to elicit a potent immune response.